-Although the need for voter ID card was way back in 1993 elections, online registration for the election card became the latest thing in recent times.
+Although the need for voter enrollment and voter ID card was way back in 1993 elections, online registration for the election card became the latest thing in recent times.
 In 2012, workshops were conducted at various colleges in India to enforce voter card registration for the new voters – youngsters who just turned 18.

 In some colleges only 5 percent of the eligible candidates had applied for voter card.
 Lack of awareness in applying for the card, long wait in Election Registration Officer (ERO)’s office, and errors in the voter card and voter’s list made things worse.